rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 	}
 ```

 As with `CompetitionFeaturesAttribute`, modifiers can be combined together.
-Check the *~Attribute annotations TODO: link*~* section for explanation how modifier attributes are applied.
+Check the *--Attribute annotations TODO: link*--* section for explanation how modifier attributes are applied.